OCD Treatment at UCLA

 Some participants may benefit from our weekly support group for those who have completed the Intensive Treatment Program.
 The one-hour, weekly group helps participants feel supported and prepared as they transition back into the bigger world and outpatient therapy.
 Members of the group utilize the insights and encouragement of peers to feel less isolated and alone as they make this difficult transition.

 Treatment in the OCD Intensive Treatment Program provides an extremely helpful boost towards improvement for most participants.
-However, it is unrealistic to expect that treatment in the program alone will “fix” one’s OCD.
-OCD is a chronic condition that usually requires many months or years of treatment for one get to a point at which the symptoms are manageable and not interfering with one’s life.
+However, it is unrealistic to expect that treatment in the program alone will “fix” the problem.
+Both OCD and Hoarding Disorder are chronic conditions that require months or years of treatment for one get to a point at which the symptoms are manageable and not interfering with one’s life.
 However, this can be achieved with the correct treatment, persistence, and hard work.

 Follow-up with outpatient CBT and medication management is crucial to maintain gains and for continued improvement.
 Because of this, we emphasize relapse prevention strategies and begin helping individuals plan for follow-up treatment almost as soon as they start the program.

-What makes this program different from other OCD treatment Programs?
+What makes this program different from other treatment programs?

 The UCLA OCD Intensive Treatment Program was started in 1991 and was the first program of its kind.
 Participants work one-on-one with licensed therapists and psychiatrists who specialize in treating OCD.
 The UCLA program has published data on the effectiveness of the treatment in peer-reviewed journals (see References, below).
 The program accepts most forms of insurance, unlike many newer programs.
 Because of its reputation and long history of effective treatment, over the years many participants from across the United States and from countries around the world have traveled to UCLA to receive treatment in the program.